zen-gineer/sheltertech.org/docs/command-line-quick-reference.md

 There are six variants of the command in case if you want to run something more specific.
 The commands are:

-- `lint:fix` - Automatically fix both CSS and JavaScript lint issues.
-Note that if an error is encountered in CSS, it will not run the JavaScript lint check.
+- `lint:fix` - Automatically fix CSS, TypeScript, and JavaScript lint issues.
+Note that if an error is encountered in CSS, it will not run the TypeScript/JavaScript lint checks.
-- `lint` - Check, but do not fix, both CSS and JavaScript lint issues
+- `lint` - Check, but do not fix, both CSS, TypeScript, and JavaScript lint issues
 - `stylelint:fix` - Automatically fix CSS lint issues
 - `stylelint` - Check, but do not fix, CSS lint issues
+- `tsc` - Run the TypeScript compiler (`tsc`) to check for type errors
 - `eslint:fix` - Automatically fix JavaScript lint issues
 - `eslint` - Check, but do not fix, JavaScript lint issues